walter-weinmann/py-mathx-lab/docs/background/prime-numbers.md

 ### Testing primality (single numbers)

-If you need to test primality of individual (possibly large) integers, common strategies are:
+If you need to test the primality of individual (possibly large) integers, common strategies are:

 - **Trial division** up to $\sqrt{n}$ (great for small $n$, too slow for large),
 - **Probabilistic tests** such as **Miller–Rabin**, fast and extremely reliable with good parameters, {cite:p}`rabin1980probabilisticalgorithmprimality`
 - **Deterministic polynomial-time** primality testing (AKS), important theoretically but rarely used for practical large-number work. {cite:p}`agrawalkayalsaxena2004primesisinp`

 In an experiment repo, it is common to use Miller–Rabin for speed and then either:
-(1) accept “probable prime” status (with a stated error bound), or (2) confirm with stronger checks for the sizes you care about. {cite:p}`crandallpomerance2005primenumberscomputationalperspective`
+(1) accept “probable prime” status (with a stated error bound) or (2) confirm with stronger checks for the sizes you care about. {cite:p}`crandallpomerance2005primenumberscomputationalperspective`

 ### Factorization (often the bottleneck)